Dropout Neural Network Training Viewed from a Percolation Perspective: Related literature

-At a similar time, \cite{Senen-Cerda.ea:2022:Asymptotic, Mianjy.ea:2020:Convergence} independently studied the convergence of dropout in shallow \glspl{NN}, although with different techniques and assumptions.
-In \cite{Senen-Cerda.ea:2022:Asymptotic}, the convergence rate of linear shallow \glspl{NN} is shown, under the assumption that the iterates follow the trajectories of the gradient flow identified by the \gls{ODE} method.
-In particular, it is shown that under this gradient flow assumption, the trajectories converge exponentially fast, with an exponent depending on the dropout parameter, when close to the manifold of minimisers. \cite{Mianjy.ea:2020:Convergence} studies the convergence of dropout in shallow ReLU \glspl{NN} and shows that $\varepsilon$-optimality of the objective can be reached with $O(1/\varepsilon)$ training steps.
-This result is shown under the assumption of data that is separable by some margin, and by the so-called \emph{lazy training} assumption.
+Between 2020 and 2022,~\cite{Senen-Cerda.ea:2022:Asymptotic, Mianjy.ea:2020:Convergence} both studied the convergence of dropout in shallow \glspl{NN}, although with different techniques and assumptions.
+In~\cite{Senen-Cerda.ea:2022:Asymptotic}, the convergence rate of linear shallow \glspl{NN} is shown, given that the iterates follow the trajectories of the gradient flow identified by the \gls{ODE} method.
+In particular, it is shown that under this gradient flow, the trajectories converge exponentially fast, with an exponent depending on the dropout parameter, when close to a minimiser.
+Reference~\cite{Mianjy.ea:2020:Convergence} studies the convergence of dropout in shallow ReLU \glspl{NN}.
+They show, under assumptions of data separability and lazy training, that $\varepsilon$-optimality of the objective can be reached with $O(1/\varepsilon)$ training steps.
 Lazy training refers to assuming that the iterates of \gls{SGD} do not move far from their initialisation.
-Different to \cite{Senen-Cerda.ea:2022:Asymptotic}, the convergence rate obtained in \cite{Mianjy.ea:2020:Convergence} is independent of the percolation probability, which they argue is due to separability.
-We make no such assumptions, and in particular, we consider deep \glspl{NN} to connect to the critical effects of percolation.
+Different to~\cite{Senen-Cerda.ea:2022:Asymptotic}, the convergence rate in~\cite{Mianjy.ea:2020:Convergence} is independent of the percolation probability, which they argue is due to separability.
+We make no such assumptions, and in particular, we consider deep \glspl{NN} to connect to percolation.

-In 2022, \cite{Mohtashami.ea:2022:Masked} obtained convergence results for a generalised version of \gls{SGD} which allows for perturbations and filters, which namely generalises dropout.
-In particular, \cite{Mohtashami.ea:2022:Masked} shows that $\varepsilon$-optimality of the averages of $\normRs{\nabla R(w_t)}^2$ can be reached in $O(1/\varepsilon^2)$ training steps.
-Choosing dropout filters recovers a result similar to \cite[Proposition~7]{Senen-Cerda.ea:2020:Almost}.
-Characterising the average of means has precedent as a convergence result for non-convex objectives, for example \cite[Theorem 4.8]{Bottou.ea:2018:Optimization}, which can be recovered by \cite[Theorem~1]{Mohtashami.ea:2022:Masked}.
+Also in 2022,~\cite{Mohtashami.ea:2022:Masked} obtained convergence results for a generalised version of \gls{SGD} which allows for perturbations and filters.
+In particular,~\cite{Mohtashami.ea:2022:Masked} shows that $\varepsilon$-optimality of the averages of $\normRs{\nabla R(w_t)}^2$ can be reached in $O(1/\varepsilon^2)$ training steps.
+Choosing dropout filters recovers a result similar to~\cite[Proposition~7]{Senen-Cerda.ea:2025:Almost}.
+Characterising the average of means has precedent as a convergence result for non-convex objectives, for example~\cite[Theorem 4.8]{Bottou.ea:2018:Optimization}, which can be recovered by~\cite[Theorem~1]{Mohtashami.ea:2022:Masked}.
 Although this is a weak characterisation of convergence, it enables a general result with mild assumptions.
-In \Cref{chapter:dropout} we characterise convergence more directly by looking at the evolution of the parameters themselves.
+In \zcref[S]{chapter:dropout} we characterise convergence more directly by looking at the evolution of the parameters themselves.